mikeyb555/source.sh/source/_posts/2015-06-06-automatically-exporting-cloudwatch-logs-to-s3-with-kinesis-and-lambda.markdown

 Once you have a log group setup follow the steps in [Real-time Processing of Log Data with Subscriptions](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/Subscriptions.html).
 This documentation is quite new so I did come across a few gotchas:

-* make sure your aws-cli is completely up to date, you will know its not if <code>aws logs put-subscription-filter</code> is not a valid command
+* make sure your aws-cli is completely up to date, you will know it's not if <code>aws logs put-subscription-filter</code> is not a valid command
 * Configure your Kinesis stream within us-east-1, eu-west-1 or us-west-2, as your stream needs to be in the same region as your Lambda functions for the next steps
-* if you are following all the steps in the guide its actually <code>base64 -d</code> not <code>base64 -D</code>
+* if you are following all the steps in the guide it's actually <code>base64 -d</code> not <code>base64 -D</code>

 When you have finished setting up your stream it will be useful to copy for the output of ```aws kinesis get-records``` for testing your function later.